statamic/docs/content/collections/extending-docs/fieldtypes.md

 ## Updating from v2

 In Statamic v2 we pass a `data` prop that can be directly modified.
-You might be see something like this:
+You might be used to seeing something like this:

 ``` html
 <input type="text" v-model="data" />